There is a misconception among business owners and commercial property owners that curb appeal is…

 Build a Truck Parking Lot as Your Business

-As you can see, there is a high demand for truck parking.
+As you can see, there is a high demand for truck parking in Kansas City and across the country.
 This demand is likely to remain over the next few years as more and more trucks are being put on the road, with no new truck stops being built for them.
 As road transport continues to be one of the top modes of freight transportation, the issue of truck parking will persist until it is addressed by either the public or the private sector.

 By building a truck parking lot, you will be addressing the issue of the parking shortage and supplying a service or product that is in such high demand.
 Because of that high demand, you won’t have to worry about your truck parking lot not having any customers.
 Truck drivers will come to your truck parking lot in droves.
 If you build a truck parking lot, you’ll be helping not only truck drivers, but also other businesses that rely on trucks to transport their goods, as well as the American economy as a whole.